austinchristopher/watson-data-kits/index.md

   {: codeblock}

-## Step 3: Request a JSON response for attractions based on parameters you .
+## Step 3: Request a JSON response for attractions with parameters of your choosing.
 {: #step-3}